Galen Young: Coaching career

 In 2016, Young became an assistant coach for the Lane College men's basketball team.
 He spent four seasons with the Dragons as an assistant.
 He then spent the 2020–21 season as an assistant coach with the Rockhurst University men's basketball program.

 Personal life

 Young was the father of two twin sons, Grayson and Ellis.

 Death

 Around 2:30 a.m. on June 5, 2021, Young was in his mother's Memphis house when a car crashed into a room where he was using a computer.
+The portion of the house that the car hit collapsed on impact and Young was buried under a mountain of rubble.
 His body was found buried in the debris over four hours later while his family were clearing the house.
-Young's family were unaware that he was in the house at the time and had not told the police to look for him.
+Young's family were unaware that he was staying in the house and had not told the police to look for him.
+At the time of his death, Young had been preparing for a high school basketball coaching job in Jackson, Mississippi, and was supposed to start the next day.

 The car's 19-year-old driver, Miracle Rutherford, was charged with vehicular homicide, driving without insurance and reckless driving.
+As part of a plea deal in 2023, Rutherford pleaded guilty to reckless vehicular homicide and was placed in a judicial diversion program instead of imprisonment.